You’re thinking about doing some solo travel in Europe and you want to know what it’s like.

 I soon came to realize, she was not alone.
 Repeatedly, I’d hear people raving about the joys of traveling solo!
 I still didn’t quite “get it,” but I respected it.

 And then finally I tried it myself.

 See, I really wanted to take a research trip to Dubrovnik.
 I knew it was a hot destination for American travelers, and I wanted to make sure I had some firsthand experience with the city.
-I was unable to find anyone to join me, so my desire to explore the city outweighed my desire to have company while doing so.
+Because my work hours are more flexible than my spouse’s and most of my friends, I was unable to find someone to join me on the trip.
+Eventually, my desire to explore the city outweighed my desire to have company while doing so.

-I’d love to share what I thought was special about this type of trip.
+Here’s what I realized is special about this type of trip.

 Anyone who knows me knows I love people and am endlessly interested in culture.
 This was my first trip to Croatia, and I certainly didn’t know the language.
 But that didn’t stop me from communicating with the locals as I navigated through town on my own.

 One day, I took the Game of Thrones Dubrovnik Tour.
 It was just a brother and sister and I traveling together on the tour.
 (They lived in India.)
 The brother and sister and I got to know each other along the way and spent some time walking around the city together after the tour.

 Traveling alone opened up a window of opportunity for me to get to know them.
 Perhaps I reached out in an attempt for connection, or they felt less intimidated to befriend me because I was alone.
 In either case, I credit my solo travel for being the impetus for the friendship.

 Another easy place to make conversation wound up being at restaurants when I would dine at a table alone.
 Servers would take the time to chat with me, and a few times the other patrons dining nearby would too.
 I find that rarely happens when dining with a companion.